Cat Not Eating or Drinking? A Calm 48-Hour Plan

 Hydration check visual for cats (skin tent and gum check reminder)

-These checks aren’t a diagnosis—but they can help you judge urgency while you contact your vet.
+These checks are not a diagnosis, but they can help you judge urgency while you contact your vet.

 Quick at-home checks

-• Skin tent: gently lift skin over the shoulders and release.
-Slow return can suggest dehydration.
+• Skin tent: gently lift the skin over the shoulders and release.
+A slow return can suggest dehydration.

-• Energy: “flat,” hiding, or unusually quiet plus low water intake = take seriously.
+• Energy: very flat behavior, hiding, or unusual quietness plus low intake should be taken seriously.

 Easy hydration fixes that are usually safe

-• Cat-safe broth: plain chicken/turkey broth with no onion/garlic/leeks/spices.
+• Cat-safe broth: plain chicken or turkey broth with no onion, garlic, leeks, or spices

-If urinary issues are suspected: Cat Urinary Health: Diet, Hydration & Crystals Explained .
+If urinary issues are part of the picture: Cat Urinary Health: Diet, Hydration & Crystals Explained .

 6) Safe appetite boosters

-These are gentle nudges, not “hacks.”
-If your cat seems sick, focus on vet guidance rather than experiments.
+These are gentle nudges, not magic fixes.
+If your cat seems truly sick, focus more on veterinary guidance than on trying lots of “tricks.”

-• Smell first: warm wet food slightly; offer a teaspoon taste test.
+• Smell first: warm wet food slightly and offer a tiny taste

-• Small plates: tiny portions reduce pressure and waste.
+• Small plates: tiny portions can feel less overwhelming

-• Calm ritual: quiet room, predictable routine, no hovering over the bowl.
+• Calm ritual: quiet room, predictable routine, no pressure

-• Ask your vet about medically prescribed appetite support if refusal continues.
+• Ask your vet about medically guided appetite support if refusal continues

 Avoid: salt tricks, essential oils, human medications, or force-feeding without veterinary guidance.